 There are no lakes, or reservoirs located within the Study Area.
-However, there are some freshwater ponds throughout the Study Area.
-More information about these ponds can be seen in Section 2.7 Wetlands.
+While there are some ponds in the Study Area, they do not interfere with any proposed alternatives.
+A map of the bodies of water in the Study Area is included on Map 2 in Appendix C.